Vital Statistics on American Politics 2009-2010

 Biographies of justices, including backgrounds, careers, and issues and cases on which they passed judgment.

 Director of the Administrative Office of the United States Courts.
 Annual Report.
 Washington, D.C.: Government Printing Office, 1940–.
 Annual.

-Numerous statistics about the kind, timing, and disposition of cases in the federal courts and about numbers and workloads of federal judges.
+Numerous statistics on the kind, timing, and disposition of cases in the federal courts and on numbers and workloads of federal judges.

 Friedman, Leon, and Fred L. Israel, eds.
 The Justices of the United States Supreme Court.
 New York: Chelsea House, 1995.

-Biography on each justice, including several typical opinions; tables showing acts of Congress held unconstitutional, decisions overruled by subsequent decisions, and summary biographical data.
+Biography of each justice, including several typical opinions; tables showing acts of Congress held unconstitutional, decisions overruled by subsequent decisions, and summary biographical data.

 Judges of the United States.
-2d ed.
+2nd ed.
 Washington, D.C.: Government Printing Office, 1983.

 Biographies of all federal judges through 1983; see also http://www.fjc.gov/public/home.nsf/hisj.